Somatic EMDR for Complex Trauma: A Nervous System–Informed Therapy Approach

 How Somatic EMDR Works with the Nervous System

-Somatic EMDR helps us understand and work with these patterns in a more embodied way.
+Somatic EMDR helps us understand and work with nervous system patterns in a more embodied way.

-• The gas pedal represents your fight-or-flight system (adrenaline, hypervigilance, anxiety).
+• The gas pedal represents your fight-or-flight system (anxiety, hypervigilance, activation)

-• The brakes represent your freeze/shutdown system (numbness, exhaustion, dissociation).
+• The brakes represent your freeze or shutdown system (numbness, exhaustion, dissociation)

-For someone with complex trauma, the car often gets stuck in extremes:
+For many people with complex trauma, the system gets stuck in extremes:

-• Sometimes the gas pedal is jammed down, and you feel revved up, anxious, and unable to relax.
+• Sometimes the gas pedal is pressed down — you feel anxious, overwhelmed, or unable to relax

-• Other times, the brakes slam hard, and you feel frozen, disconnected, or too tired to function.
+• Other times the brakes take over — you feel frozen, disconnected, or depleted

-Healing involves learning how to gently regulate the engine—so you can cruise at a steady pace, rather than switching between overwhelm and shutdown.
+Healing involves learning how to gently regulate the system so you can move toward a more steady, grounded state—rather than swinging between overwhelm and shutdown.

-Healing isn’t about forcing change.
+Healing is not about forcing change.
 It’s about creating enough safety for the nervous system to soften.

 What Healing from Complex Trauma Really Looks Like

-• Learning practical tools for emotional regulation and grounding
+• learning tools for grounding and emotional regulation

-In my practice, I use an integrative approach that includes
+In my practice, I use an integrative approach where Somatic EMDR is central.
+This includes:

-• Somatic EMDR is a central part of my approach — an integrative method that combines EMDR with somatic and nervous system–informed therapy to help process trauma safely and gently, especially when trauma is complex or long-standing.
+• Somatic EMDR — integrating EMDR with body-based and nervous system–informed therapy to process trauma safely, especially when trauma is complex or long-standing

 If you’re feeling overwhelmed right now, you might try this:

-Put your hands over the center of your chest and start to deepen the breath in through your nose.
+• Place your hands over the center of your chest

 A Message of Hope